junseok-kim-ca/Customer-Shopping-Analysis/README.md

 ### 6. Do different Shipping Types influence the review ratings?
 What can this reveal about delivery performance and customer satisfaction?

+To explore the impact of delivery methods on customer satisfaction, I grouped review ratings by Shipping Type.
+This approach enabled me to calculate the percentage distribution of each review category for every shipping option, providing insights into how delivery performance correlates with customer sentiment.

+***PivotTable***

+***PivotChart***

+***Slicer***

 ***Key Findings***
 1. Standard Shipping achieves the highest percentage of Satisfied customers (45.41%) and also has the lowest level of Dissatisfaction (15.60%).